MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 ### Is the `rs_analog_runtime_undock` the only branch that works for QR tracking API in Baraboo?

 * All the branches with builds RS6 and later should work.

-### Do I need the registry entry in HoloLens?
-If so, how do I add it?  <mark> [Not familiar w/ editing registry in HoloLens] </mark>

-If using RS5 builds and RS5 plugin, see the first section at the top of the page for more details: <https://www.qrcode.com/en/howto/code.html>

 ### How wide is the PV Camera field of view?